Cyber-Underground/rshell/README.md

 | 7 | Cyberfox | &#9989; | &#9989; | &#8987; | &#8987; |
 --------------------------------------------------

-Rshell is developed with the intension of using this tool only for educational purpose.
+Rshell is developed with the intention of using this tool only for educational purpose.